About Nuclear Fusion: The Next Economics And Mining The Moon

 How The Plasma Is Heated

 Currently, there are two distinct methods for heating plasma which occur in two phases.
 The first phase sees ions heated by rapidly accelerating voltage to over 140,000 volts.
-As this particles are electrically charged they cannot get past the electromagnetic barrier.
+As these particles are electrically charged they cannot get past the electromagnetic barrier.
 Therefore, in the second phase the ions are neutralised allowing them to be injected into the plasma.
 This process is called Neutral Beam Injection.

 So far in early experiments over 50 megawatts of electricity have been produced in tests.
 ITER (International Thermonuclear Experimental Reactor), in Cadarache, France, hopes to do better and produce 500 megawatts of power, enough for large scale commercial operations.